sagittaracc/suql-editor/README.md

-# suql-editor
+# SuQL Constructor

-SuQL Editor is a SuQL Lap client application.
+SuQL Constructor is a SuQL Lap client application.